petershin/liferay-learn/docs/courses/latest/en/commerce-architect.md

 ---
 # Commerce Architect

 Liferay’s full-fledged Commerce offering comes with a host of product management, order management, inventory management, and pricing capabilities.
-This course continues the story of Delectable Bonsai as they plan to sell their products to both regular customers and other businesses.
+This course continues the story of Clarity as they plan to sell their products to both regular customers and other businesses.
 They plan to offer a publicly accessible shop for direct-to-consumer sales and a storefront for businesses that requires a log-in.

 <!-- Add screenshot of the final stores here -->